 Tuesday afternoon update: HOUSTON (AP) _ Houston police say a missing child whose mother was found dead has been found safe in Arkansas where his father has been discovered dead of an apparent self-inflicted gunshot wound.
 A Texas-wide Amber Alert had been issued for 14-month-old Tyemetheus Pack after his mother, Angel Jackson, was found dead […]

 College Station City Councilman Steve Aldrich discussed his recent trip to Belgium with a local delegation for the dedication of the Aggies go to War project, growth in the area, his thoughts on fracking, a natatorium, and more during a visit on The Infomaniacs Friday, December 19.
 Click below to listen to Councilman Steve Aldrich’s discussion with WTAW’s Scott DeLucia.

-U.S. Representative Bill Flores (R-TX) of Bryan discusses upcoming legislative activity, the NSA/Snowden issue, and the rise in food stamps for soldiers during his weekly Washington update on The Infomaniacs, Wednesday, Feb.
-19. Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.
+U.S. Representative Bill Flores (R-TX) of Bryan discussed the upcoming vote in a $1 trillion spending bill, the release of a controversial report detailing CIA interrogation practices, and more during his weekly Washington update on The Infomaniacs Wednesday, December 10.
+Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.